 Oliphant's Mill, built in 1865 by Danial Oliphant.
 It was the first of four mills in the Medford area.
 This photo was taken around 1900.
-Location is the intersection of Hartford and Taunton Rds.
+Location is the intersection of Hartford and Taunton Rds, where our current dam is located.

 About Oakwood Lakes